 Girls Rock Saskatoon (GRS) is a volunteer-based organization dedicated to the empowerment of self-identified female, trans, two-spirit, and gender non-conforming youth and adults through collaborative music creation and performance.

 GRS features Girls Rock Camp Saskatoon (GRCS), a week-long youth program where campers learn an instrument, form a band, and write a song to be performed at a showcase at the end of the week.
 In addition to technical training, campers take part in a number of music and non-music workshops centered on creativity and confidence-building, such as Songwriting, Image & Identity, Self Defense, Zine-Making, and more.
 We offer two week-long day camps every summer for ages 8-13 and 13-18.

 This year, GRS is pleased to announce our first-ever Girls Rock Camp: All Grown Up!
 If you’re a grown-up who’s always wanted to learn an instrument and be in a band, this is the weekend for you.
 Girls Rock Camp: All Grown Up is a fundraiser in support of our kids’ camps.

 GRS values diversity and encourages people from all backgrounds to apply to participate as campers or volunteers.
 No musical experience required!

-To stay in touch with Girls Rock Camp and follow our events throughout the year, sign up for our newsletter!
+To stay in touch with Girls Rock Camp and follow our events throughout the year, like us on Facebook!

 GRS Core Values